logio-dev/laravel-driver/README.md

 # Logio for Laravel
-The official driver for Laravel, send logs to Logio.dev.
+The official driver for Laravel, send your application logs to [Logio.dev](https://logio.dev).

 # Install
-To start sending your logs to Logio follow the simple installation process below.
+To start sending your logs to Logio follow the simple installation process below or read the guide posted on our blog at [https://logio.dev/blog/use-logio-with-laravel](https://logio.dev/blog/use-logio-with-laravel).

 ## Install with Composer

 ```
-composer require logio/laravel-driver
+composer require logio-dev/laravel-driver
 ```

 ## Set API Key